How Long Does Eviction Take in the UK? Complete Timeline

 | Bailiff (if needed) | 4-8 weeks | 12-20 weeks |

-Important: The tenant must still owe 2+ months rent at the court hearing for Ground 8 to succeed.
-If they pay down the arrears, you lose the mandatory ground.
+Important: The tenant must still owe the Ground 8 threshold at the court hearing: 3 months' rent, or 13 weeks' rent if paid weekly or fortnightly.
+If they pay down below that, you lose the mandatory ground.

 The Court Stage Explained